-Faced with the negative social, cultural and economic consequences of political manipulations of language in the current language policies in Bosnia & Herzegovina, Croatia, Montenegro and Serbia, we the undersigned issue the following
+Faced with the negative social, cultural and economic consequences of the political manipulations of language in the current language policies in Bosnia & Herzegovina, Croatia, Montenegro and Serbia, we, the undersigned, issue the following:

 DECLARATION ON THE COMMON LANGUAGE